Spišská Kapitula: St. Martin's Cathedral

 It is one of the largest and most interesting Romanesque monuments in Slovakia.
-It contains many medieval carved altars and is the resting place of many lords of Spiš Castle; the 15th century carved marble tombstones of the Zápoľský family are of exceptional quality.
+It contains many medieval carved altars and is the resting place of many lords of Spiš(Szepes) Castle; the 15th century carved marble tombstones of the Zápolya family(Zápoľský family) are of exceptional quality.
 A recently restored wall-painting from 1317 depicts the coronation of Charles I as the King of Hungary; another painting in the cathedral is the source for the provisional name of the anonymous Master of Kirchdrauf (the former name of Spišské Podhradie).

 Spišská Kapitula became the main seat of the church administration in the region in the 12th century.
 In 1776 it became the seat of the Diocese of Spiš, after Hungarian queen Maria Theresa split the Diocese of Eger (now Archidiocese of Eger).
 The Cathedral is one of the most valuable examples of Late-Gothic and Gothic architecture in Slovakia.